Jan Łukasiewicz

-Jan Łukasiewicz (/pol/; 21 December 1878 – 13 February 1956) was a Polish logician and philosopher who is best known for Polish notation and Łukasiewicz logic.
+Jan Leopold Łukasiewicz (/pol/; 21 December 1878 – 13 February 1956) was a Polish logician, and philosopher who is best known for Polish notation and Łukasiewicz logic.
 His work centred on philosophical logic, mathematical logic and history of logic.
 He thought innovatively about traditional propositional logic, the principle of non-contradiction and the law of excluded middle, offering one of the earliest systems of many-valued logic.
 Contemporary research on Aristotelian logic also builds on innovative works by Łukasiewicz, which applied methods from modern logic to the formalization of Aristotle's syllogistic.

 The Łukasiewicz approach was reinvigorated in the early 1970s in a series of papers by John Corcoran and Timothy Smiley that inform modern translations of Prior Analytics by Robin Smith in 1989 and Gisela Striker in 2009. Łukasiewicz is regarded as one of the most important historians of logic.

 Life

-He was born in Lwów in Austria-Hungary (now Lviv, Ukraine) and was the only child of Paweł Łukasiewicz, a captain in the Austrian army, and Leopoldina, née Holtzer, the daughter of a civil servant.
+He was born as Jan Leopold Łukasiewicz on 21 December 1878 in Lemberg, Austria-Hungary (now Lviv, Ukraine) and was the only child of Paweł Łukasiewicz, a captain in the Austro-Hungarian Army, and Leopoldina, née Holtzer, the daughter of a civil servant.
 His family was Roman Catholic.

-He finished his gymnasium studies in philology and in 1897 went on to Lwów University, where he studied philosophy and mathematics.
+He finished his gymnasium studies in philology and in 1897 went on to Lemberg University, where he studied philosophy and mathematics.
 He was a pupil of the philosopher Kazimierz Twardowski.

 In 1902, he received a Doctor of Philosophy degree under the patronage of Emperor Franz Joseph I of Austria, who gave him a special doctoral ring with diamonds.
+His thesis entitled Indukcja jako inwersja dedukcji (On Induction as the Inverse of Deduction) was written under the supervision of Twardowski.

 He spent three years as a private teacher, and in 1905, he received a scholarship to complete his philosophy studies at the University of Berlin and the University of Louvain in Belgium.

 Łukasiewicz continued studying for his habilitation qualification and in 1906 submitted his thesis to the University of Lemberg.
 That year, he was appointed a lecturer at the University of Lemberg, where he was eventually appointed Extraordinary Professor by Emperor Franz Joseph I. He taught there until the First World War.

 In 1915, he was invited to lecture as a full professor at the University of Warsaw, which the German occupation authorities had reopened after it had been closed down by the Tsarist government in the 19th century.

 In 1919, Łukasiewicz left the university to serve as Polish Minister of Religious Denominations and Public Education in Paderewski's government until 1920. Łukasiewicz led the development of a Polish curriculum replacing the Russian, German and Austrian curricula that had been used in partitioned Poland.
 The Łukasiewicz curriculum emphasized the early acquisition of logical and mathematical concepts.

 In 1928, he married Regina Barwińska.